-2. Any new development within flood risk zones 2 & 3 as identified in the Loxwood Parish Council Flood risk model or the environment agency flood risk model will only be supported provided a site specific flood risk assessment has been carried which demonstrates that the site will not be subject to flood risk and that any mitigation measures for the site will not increase flood risk elsewhere and, where possible, reduce flood risk overall.

-3. Any new development within flood Zone 1 identified in the Loxwood Parish Council Flood risk model or the Environment agency flood risk model and which has been shown to be at increased risk of flooding due to surface water run off should be subject to a site specific flood risk assessment as required by the NPPF paragraph 163 and footnotes 50 and 51.
-This includes householder development and extensions.
+- a) Any new development within flood risk Zones 2 & 3 Environment Agency flood risk model will only be supported provided a site-specific flood risk assessment has been carried which demonstrates that the site will not be subject to flood risk and that any mitigation measures for the site will not increase flood risk elsewhere and, where possible, reduce flood risk overall. - b) Any new development within flood Zone 1 identified in the Environment Agency flood risk model and which has been shown to be at increased risk of flooding due to surface water run off should be subject to a site specific flood risk assessment as required by the NPPF paragraph 163 and footnotes 50 and 51.
+This includes householder development and extensions. - c) Surface water mitigation techniques incorporating SuDS should be able to accommodate the water from a 1 in 100-year critical storm event plus an additional 40% climate change allowance.